-Figure S1: Illustration of Netflix Prize competition and linking to IMDb. a) Netflix released an anonymized training dataset that contained the movie identifiers, ratings, dates of ratings, and anonymized user identifiers.
-This dataset contained more than 100 million ratings for 500,000 users where each user had rated on average 200 movies and each movie was rated on average by 5,000 users. b) The training dataset was linked to the Internet Movie Database (IMDb)’s database.
+Figure S1: Illustration of the Netflix Prize competition and linking to IMDb. a) Netflix released an anonymized training dataset that contained the movie identifiers, ratings, dates of ratings, and anonymized user identifiers.
+This dataset contained more than 100 million ratings for 500,000 users where each user had rated an average of 200 movies and each movie was rated on average by 5,000 users. b) The training dataset was linked to IMDb’s database.
 The linking is based on matching the movie rating, the date of rating and other features in the databases.
 For the individuals whose names can be found in the IMDb database, the movie ratings are made public.

-Figure S2: The scatter plot of sample-wide predictability versus ICI leakage of the SV genotypes when gene expressions are used to genotype SVs.
-Each dot represents a 1000 Genomes SV and the population-wide predictability represents how correctly predictable the SV genotypes are given the gene expression levels.
-The expression levels are obtained from GEUVADIS dataset.
+Figure S3 (was 2): A scatter plot of sample-wide predictability versus ICI leakage of the SV genotypes when gene expressions are used to genotype SVs.
+Each dot represents a 1,000 Genomes SV and the population-wide predictability represents how correctly predictable the SV genotypes are given the gene expression levels.
+Gene expression levels were obtained from the GEUVADIS dataset.
 The ellipses point to the small number SVs that have high predictability and high ICI leakage.

-Figure S3: Feature set that are used to genotype and discover deletions.
-A candidate deletion is between i and j indices.
-The attacker uses the signal profiles within the deletion region and the left and right neighboring regions ([2i-j-1,i-1] and j+1, 2j-i+1, respectively) to compute the features. ρi,j represents how deep the dip is in the signal profile along the deletion. ηi,j represents how balanced the signal levels in the neighboring regions are. τi,j represents how high the signal levels are in the neighboring regions.
+Figure S4 (was 3): Feature sets that are used to genotype and discover deletions.
+A candidate deletion is located between the i and j indices.
+The attacker uses the signal profiles within the deletion region and the left and right neighboring regions ([2i-j-1,i-1] and j+1, 2j-i+1, respectively) to compute the features. ρi,j represents the deepness of the dip in the signal profile along the deletion. ηi,j represents how balanced the signal levels in the neighboring regions are. τi,j represents how high the signal levels are in the neighboring regions.

-Figure S4: Accuracy of genotype predictions that are used in instantiating the linking attacks.
-The x-axis shows the number of variants used and y-axis shows the genotype accuracy.
-The GEUVADIS signal profiles are used with known panel of 1000 Genomes small indels.
+Figure S5 (was 4): Accuracy of genotype predictions that are used in instantiating the linking attacks.
+The x-axis shows the number of variants used and the y-axis shows the genotype accuracy.
+The GEUVADIS signal profiles are used with a known panel of 1,000 Genomes small indels.

-Figure S5: A screenshot of the region surrounding the 2 base pair indel rs24043625 in GTex RNA-seq signal profile hub on UCSC Genome Browser.
+Figure S6 (was 5): A screenshot of the region surrounding the two base pair indel rs24043625 in GTEx RNA-Seq signal profile hub on UCSC Genome Browser.
 The figure shows the profiles for 6 individuals.
 The top figure shows 6 kb region around the deletion.
-The botton figure shows a zoomed version around 100 base pair of the deletion.
-The dip in the RNA-seq signal that is caused by the deletion can be easily seen by eye in 3 individuals XV7Q, 14BMU, 139D8.
+The bottom figure shows a zoomed view around 100 base pairs of the deletion.
+The dip in the RNA-Seq signal that is caused by the deletion is visible by eye in three individuals, XV7Q, 14BMU, and 139D8.
 Other individuals shown in the figure do not have this deletion.
+It is also worth noting that these signal profiles are publicly available for download from the UCSC Genome Browser.

-Figure S6: [[TO BE ADDED]]
+Figure S6: Accuracy of genotype predictions that are used in instantiating the linking attacks.
+The x-axis shows the number of variants used and y-axis shows the genotype accuracy.
+The GEUVADIS signal profiles are used with known panel of 1000 Genomes small indels.

 REFERENCES

-1. Joly Y, Dyke SOM, Knoppers BM, Pastinen T: Are Data Sharing and Privacy Protection Mutually Exclusive?
-Cell 2016:1150–1154.
+1. Joly, Y., Dyke, S. O. M., Knoppers, B. M. & Pastinen, T. Are Data Sharing and Privacy Protection Mutually Exclusive?
+Cell 167, 1150–1154 (2016).

-2. Singer DS, Jacks T, Jaffee E: A U.S. &quot;Cancer Moonshot&quot; to accelerate cancer research.
-Science 2016, 353:1105–6.
+2. Singer, D. S., Jacks, T. & Jaffee, E. A U.S. &quot;Cancer Moonshot&quot; to accelerate cancer research.
+Science 353, 1105–6 (2016).

-3. Collins FS: A New Initiative on Precision Medicine.
-N Engl J Med 2015, 372:793–795.
+3. Collins, F. S. A New Initiative on Precision Medicine.
+N. Engl.
+J. Med.
+372, 793–795 (2015).

-4. Handelsman J: The Precision Medicine Initiative.
-White House, Off Press Secr 2015:1–5.
+4. Handelsman, J. The Precision Medicine Initiative.
+White House, Off.
+Press Secr.
+1–5 (2015). doi:10.1177/1557988315574512

-5. Caulfield M, Davies J, Dennys M, Elbahy L, Fowler T, Hill S, Hubbard T, Jostins L, Maltby N, Mahon-Pearson J, McVean G, Nevin-Ridley K, Parker M, Parry V, Rendon A, Riley L, Turnbull C, Woods K: The 100,000 Genomes Project Protocol.
-Genomics Engl 2015(February).
+5. Caulfield, M. et al. The 100,000 Genomes Project Protocol.
+Genomics Engl.
+(2015).